-The current 24-hour fine particle standard is 35 micrograms per cubic meter (µg/m³) and the annual fine particle standard is 15.0 µg/m³.
+The current 24-hour PM2.5 standard is 35 micrograms per cubic meter (µg/m³) and the annual PM2.5 standard is 12.0 µg/m³.
 The existing national 24-hour PM10 standard is 150 µg/m³.
 Mecklenburg County is currently in compliance with the NAAQS for PM10 and PM2.5.What does this mean for my health?

 Mecklenburg County Air Quality - Criteria Pollutants

 NCDENR - PM2.5 Non-Attainment Areas

 EPA - Particulate Matter